ibm-cloud-docs/vpc/vpn-client-to-site-connections.md

 Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-To disconnect a VPN client by using the CLI, enter the following command:
+To disconnect a VPN client from the CLI, enter the following command:

 The disconnected VPN client is automatically deleted after one hour.
 To automatically delete a VPN client, use the **ibmcloud is vpn-server-client-delete** command.
 {: note}